 The best thing you can do is implement a strong password policy for your employees.
 Have them use the ‘CLOUDS’ checklist when creating passwords and encourage using a password manager.
 Make it part of your policy that passwords are updated when an employee moves on to ensure your systems remain secure.

 The trick to having strong passwords that pass the ‘CLOUDS’ test, is NOT having to remember them.
 Use one of the techniques above to do the heavy-duty remembering for you.
 Copy and paste as required.
 Just remember your login password and your password manager password – don’t write those down anywhere!

 Recent growth in remote work locally here in Wellington and Kapiti, but across New Zealand and around the world has seen an increase in the number of these cyber-attacks and has left businesses vulnerable.
 Across the ITA, we continue to see heightened targeting of clients which is why it’s critical to review or implement your password policy immediately.
 If you have any concerns in this area or want to find out more about keeping your business protected and secure, contact your local ITA member.
-Check out the links below for a contact near you.

 Want to hear more?
 Check out these blogs: